erhopf/camp2019/pages/sentiment-analysis.md

 # Analyze sentiment

+Sentiment Analysis is a function of the [Text Analytics API](https://docs.microsoft.com/azure/cognitive-services/Text-Analytics/overview).
+Provide raw text to the API, and it is analyzed for clues about positive or negative sentiment.
+The closer a score is to `1` indicates positive sentiment, while scores closer to `0` indicate negative sentiment.
+A score of `0.5` is considered neutral.

+In our Flask app, we're going to analyze the sentiment scores for the source text and translation output.
+Who knows, maybe we'll see some results where source text is positive and the translation is negative.

 Just like the last section, we're going to:

 1. Write some Python code to call the Sentiment Analysis API.